Small business advice, Business principles and management

 In my view, by far the best option is to use an Open Source platform like WordPress.
 With this you download the software (WordPress) and install it on a web hosting account somewhere on the Internet.
 There are literally thousands of companies online offering web hosting, and if you don’t like the service you get, you can move your wordpress website from one host to another.

 You can buy your own hosting package and install WordPress yourself, and many do, but I recommend finding a local web designer who can do this set-up for you and manage it for you for a fixed monthly fee.
 Just make sure you have a contract with them and that you are not locked in to them.
 If you fall out for some reason you need to be able to get another web company to take over the management of your site.

 You don’t need to do social media, and you really don’t need a million followers

-Using platforms like WordPress or Might Networks, it is far better to get just a thousand true followers / people signed up as members or to your mailing list.
+Using platforms like WordPress or Mighty Networks, it is better to get just a thousand true followers / people signed up as members or to your mailing list.
 When it comes to followers, less is more and it’s all about quality over quantity.
-Many businesses can run very successfully and profitably with a thousand or less people on their mailing list.
+Many businesses can run very successfully and profitably with a thousand or less people on their mailing list – these are your Super Users, make sure you know them and stay in contact with the,.
 This allows you to really know your followers / customers and what they want.
 You can then make sure you are serving them really well with content and new services.
 In publishing for example, there are niches where the author and the publisher will be able to name many of the people or institutions that will buy a new book, and they will have them in mind when creating it.

 Tip: Less is more, aim to create a mailing list of just one thousand true followers.